-The termpuroresu refers to professional wrestling as a whole, whether Japanese or not.
-For example, the American promotionsWWE andAEW are referred to aspuroresu in Japan.
+The termpuroresu refers to both Japanese and foreign professional wrestling.
+For example, American promotionsWWE andAEW are still referred to aspuroresu in Japan.
 Japanese wrestling historian Fumi Saito noted, "Puroresu is completely Japanese-English, and in the U.S. the same word is used for both pro and amateur wrestling.
 It may be easier to understand if you think of wrestling in the U.S. as having the same nuance as 'sumo' in Japanese.
-You call both 'wrestling' even if it's competitive or professional wrestling."[5]
+You call both 'wrestling' even if it's competitive or professional wrestling."[4]
 Both amateur sumo and professional sumo are considered "sumo" in the same sense, as they have the same rules for competitions, such as the nature of the sport and whether the winner wins or loses.
-Professional sumo (ohzumo) has many elements that separate it from pure competition, such as wearing thechonmage hairstyle and the traditions involved in competing.
+Professional sumo has many elements that separate it from pure competition, such as wearing thechonmage hairstyle and the traditions involved in competing.

 Puroresu has a variety of rules that differ greatly from wrestling in other countries.
 While there is no governing authority forpuroresu, there is a general standard which has developed.
-Each promotion has its own variation, but all are similar enough to avoid confusion.
-Any convention described below is simply a standard and may or may not correspond exactly with any given promotion's codified rules.
+Each promotion has its own variations, but all are similar enough to avoid confusion.
+Any convention described below is simply a standard, and may or may not correspond exactly with any given promotion's codified rules.

 Matches are held between two or more sides ("corners").
 Each corner may consist of one wrestler or atag team of two or more.
 Most team matches are governed by tag team rules.